History of Paris: Restoration (1815–1830)

-Paris grew quickly, and passed 800,000 in 1830.
+Paris grew quickly, reaching a population of 800,000 by 1830.
 Between 1828 and 1860, the city built a horse-drawn omnibus system that was the world's first mass public transit system.
 It greatly speeded the movement of people inside the city and became a model for other cities.
 The old Paris street names, carved into stone on walls, were replaced by royal blue metal plates with the street names in white letters, the model still in use today.
 Fashionable new neighborhoods were built on the right bank around the church of Saint-Vincent-de-Paul, the church of Notre-Dame-de-Lorette, and the Place de l’Europe.
 The "New Athens" neighbourhood became, during the Restoration and the July Monarchy, the home of artists and writers: the actor François-Joseph Talma lived at number 9 Rue de la Tour-des-Dames; the painter Eugène Delacroix lived at 54 Rue Notre-Dame de-Lorette; the novelist George Sand lived in the Square d'Orléans.
 The latter was a private community that opened at 80 Rue Taitbout, which had forty-six apartments and three artists' studios.
 Sand lived on the first floor of number 5, while Frédéric Chopin lived for a time on the ground floor of number 9.

 Louis XVIII was succeeded by his brother Charles X in 1824, but new the government became increasingly unpopular with both the upper classes and the general population of Paris.
 The play Hernani (1830) by the twenty-eight-year-old Victor Hugo, caused disturbances and fights in the theater audience because of its calls for freedom of expression.
 On 26 July, Charles X signed decrees limiting freedom of the press and dissolving the Parliament, provoking demonstrations which turned into riots which turned into a general uprising.
 After three days, known as the ‘’Trois Glorieuses’’, the army joined the demonstrators.
-Charles X, his family and the court left the Château de Saint-Cloud, and, on 31 July, the Marquis de Lafayette and the new constitutional monarch Louis-Philippe raised the tricolor flag again before cheering crowds at the Hôtel de Ville.
+Charles X, his family and the court left the Château de Saint-Cloud, and, on 31 July, the Marquis de Lafayette and the new constitutional monarch Louis Philippe I raised the tricolor flag again before cheering crowds at the Hôtel de Ville.